 Since posting this I’ve made the recipe a number of times and have found that using a heavier hand than I usually do with the flour (5 oz weight per cup rather than 4.5 oz per cup) gives better results.
-Now my cookies look like the ones in the first photo and the ones in
+And it also probably helps to use King Arthur flour, which is a little higher in protein.
+I don’t know, but now my cookies look more like the ones in the old Sunset book.

 Chocolate Chip Cookies at Their Best